 To get weight loss off to a speedy start, you’ll eat Orsoni’s soup twice a day.
 Her recipe — which won raves from our diet testers — mixes classic French ingredients like onion and wine with powerful fat fighters like buckwheat, lean protein, olive oil, and turmeric.

-How to Make the French Onion Soup Diet Recipe
+How to Make the French Soup for Weight Loss

 - 4 small yellow onions, thinly sliced